ClickCease

 The following are the topics that will be covered in the programmes:

-1. Basic Electrical Theory and Safety Practises (code of practice for electric vehicle charging)
+1. Basic Electrical Theory and Safety Practices (code of practice for electric vehicle charging)

 2. Types of Level 2 EV Charging Stations and Components